Turning Visitors into Customers Using Live Chat

 It's not a new concept at all.
 I remember a decade ago— testing live chat software and even configuring it for our sales team.
 I think the Internet is used to using chat, and there's definitely a place for it.
 It's even one of those things I look for after failed efforts when using a site's 'search'.

 My wife (who runs 541 Salon‚ a small gift store in Carmel Indiana) knows a thing or two about retail sales, and she's a genius when it comes to customer service.
-Lately I've been comparing my wife's retail store to my own website— an interesting thing to think about.
+Lately, I've been comparing my wife's retail store to my own website— an interesting thing to think about.
 Again, it's not a new concept, but once we remember that the website IS a storefront, we can make decisions on how to interact with our visitors.

-Visitors arrive in the same way: perhaps by word of mouth, because they searched for a product or service, or maybe they were just passing-by.
+Visitors arrive in the same way: perhaps by word of mouth because they searched for a product or service, or maybe they were just passing by.
 In her case, she sits at her desk positioned behind retail counters and she greets the visitors as they arrive.
-In the physical world if there's a tiny bit of interaction with the visitor, you can pick-up on many clues and adapt appropriately.
+In the physical world, if there's a tiny bit of interaction with the visitor, you can pick-up on many clues and adapt appropriately.
 Are they browsing?
 Are they spying?
 Are they interested or bored with your selection of products?

 In reality— you have a visitor on your site RIGHT NOW.
 Who are they?
 Why are they there?
 How long will it be before they head for the door?
 You just don't know!

 As a designer, it's my job to identify and solve problems.
 That's truly the essence of what I do.
 On a website, the "problem" could be that the visitor didn't know what they were looking for, so they left.
-If you look-closely, you would see this in your site's analytics— if visitors arrive on a homepage and just don't click on aything, then they probably aren't finding anything they came for.
+If you look closely, you would see this in your site's analytics— if visitors arrive on a homepage and just don't click on anything, then they probably aren't finding anything they came for.
 I would solve this problem by adding actionable items and clear site navigation.

 If you write a blog post and knowing it's a great article, you post it on Twitter— when you track and follow clicks, (read my post on how to make custom links and track them by using "Tiny URLS") how long did they stay?
 Was there anything else of interest that they clicked-on?
 Did they re-tweet to tell their friends?